• Skip to primary navigation

 • Place your ball of seitan on a sheet of aluminum foil, then use your hands to pat it into a log shape.
 It doesn't have to be perfect.
 Wrap the foil around the seitan log securely but not too tightly.
 I like to do a double layer of foil to ensure it is wrapped well.

-• Add several inches of water to a large pot with a steamer basket and bring to a boil.
-Once boiling, add the foil-wrapped seitan to the steamer basket and steam for 1 hour, or until the internal temperature reaches at least 160F (71C).
 The seitan will puff up in the foil and become tight.
-Once steamed, remove and allow to cool.
+Once steamed, remove and allow to cool (the foil will loosen slightly as it cools).
 For the best texture let the seitan cool overnight in the fridge.
 You can now slice and enjoy your homemade deli slices!
 Use a sharp knife or deli slicer to cut thin slices.
 You can store the seitan covered in the fridge for up to 4 days or freeze it for later.

 Notes